 What does a bull flag look like?
 It’s a beautiful pattern that excites momentum traders around the world.
 Bull flag patterns are one of the most popular bullish patterns.
-They consist of either a large bullish candlestick or several smaller bullish candlesticks up forming the flag pole, followed by several smaller bearish candlesticks pulling back down for consolidation, which forms the flag.
-Look for price move out of flag to confirm bullish breakout.
-Watch our video on how to identify and trade them below.
+They consist of either a large bullish candlestick or several smaller bullish candlesticks up, forming the flag pole, followed by several smaller bearish candlesticks pulling back down for consolidation, which forms the flag.
+Finally, look for a price move out of the flag to confirm a bullish breakout.

 Candlesticks are a way to gauge the way traders feel about a stock.
-We may be scattered all over the world and don’t know each other, however, candlesticks tell us how we all feel about a security.
-Learn how to trade the different types of stocks.
+We may be scattered worldwide and don’t know each other; however, candlesticks tell us how we all feel about a security.

 A bull flag chart pattern is seen when a stock is in a strong uptrend.
 As a result, it’s called a bull flag because of its shape.
-There’s a strong move up resulting in bullish candlesticks forming the pole.
+First, there’s a strong move up, resulting in bullish candlesticks forming the pole.

 Hence the shape of the flag isn’t as important as what it’s telling you.
-A stock that has a strong move up and consolidates but refuses to drop is telling a story.
+For example, a stock with a strong move up and consolidates but refuses to drop tells a story.
 As a result, know what the story is.

-When you see that pattern, you know another strong move up is coming.
-No chart pattern is going to look perfect and that’s ok.
-Hence why we study.
+When you see that pattern, you know another strong rise is coming.
+But, of course, no chart pattern will look perfect, and that’s ok hence why we study.

 Finding Them in the Wild

 If you’ve been in candlesticks school and paying attention, then you’ve heard the phrase, find the patterns within the pattern.
 Candlesticks group together over some time to form these patterns.